sanojantonyfico/dynamicdiscovery-angular-elements/dynamicdiscovery/README.md

-# Dynamicdiscovery
+# Dynamic discovery and rendering of angular elements

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.

 The primary aim is to simulate integrating three angular elements from three different teams into a common app.
-This is right now the integrator is a simple html file.
-It could be an angular app.
+Currently the integrator is a simple html file.

-This project will move to make the integrator an angular app. dynamicdiscovery project will become that integrator and will add ngx-build-plus to provide partial web-pack files.
+This project will be updated to make the integrator an angular app. dynamicdiscovery project will become that integrator and will add ngx-build-plus to provide partial web-pack files.
 This allows us to have a single app supply all dependencies rather than each angular element coming with their dependencies and messing up the final app.